- 2.58k views

 - Wear comfortable shoes for the tour, as there are plenty of stairs to climb inside the Colosseum.
 Bring a hat for mid-day trips.

-All in all, the Colosseum is one must-see destination if you’re traveling to Rome.
+All in all, the Colosseum is one must-see destination to make the most out of your Italian trip.
 Standing at over 57 meters tall, this 1st century edifice looks even more imposing physically than in photos.
 Once you arrive, you’ll have the chance to stroll in and out of its hallways as though you’re in Ancient Rome.

 *Note: Prices are as of February 2019